 Bring it all – snorkel, surfboard, jet ski – you name it!
 Cause Gnaraloo Station’s 3 Mile Camp is the ultimate WA beach camping site to get wet and wild.

-What makes the 90,000-hectare working merino sheep station so appealing is its remote, off-grid location along 65km of unspoilt coastline.
+What makes the 90,000-hectare working Merino sheep station so appealing is its remote, off-grid location along 65km of unspoilt coastline.
 Better yet, the pristine Ningaloo Reef is right on its doorstep (or metres from your tent), making exploring the reef’s colourful universe part of your new daily ritual.

 It’s recommended to travel with a 4WD to access all the good bits – world-class surf spots, secluded beaches, and rugged landscapes – across the ‘desert meets sea’ adventure playground.
 Trust me, you’ll find it hard to leave.